How to Apply | FAQs | Grant-writing Advice | Apply

 - If you are applying with more than one film, fill out a separate application for each film.

 - You are also welcome and encouraged to send footage, rough cuts, fine cuts, etc. in any format.
-Online links are preferred (password protection is acceptable).
 Please include a link and password in your application form.

 - You cannot edit the application form once you submit.
 We strongly recommend you fill out a copy of your application in a separate document and save that for reference.

-- The application for filmmakers of any gender is the same.
-Filmmakers who identify as women will be automatically eligible for all grants.
+- Filmmakers who identify as women will be automatically eligible for all grants.
 Filmmakers who identify as male are not eligible for the Adrienne Shelly Foundation Grant.

 - Rooftop Films has opted into the Documentary Core Application.
 Fiction and non-fiction films of any genre or category can apply using these application form pages, but to make the application process as convenient as possible for all filmmakers, we have updated our application questions to comply with the Documentary Core Application guidelines.
 Learn more.